Dr Alissa Flatley

 - Teaching and Supervision

-Alissa integrates novel geomorphic techniques with remote sensing and GIS mapping to address issues relating both for past Quaternary environments and anthropogenically driven environmental change.
+Alissa is a fluvial geomorphologist who integrates geochronological methods with remote sensing to address issues relating to past Quaternary environments and anthropogenically driven environmental change.
 During her PhD, she was an AINSE scholar, allowing her to undertake further landscape research in dryland environments using cosmogenic isotope dating conducted at ANSTO, Australia.
-Alissa applies geochronological techniques to further our understanding of the interaction between human-physical systems and landscape processes at a range of timescales.
+Alissa is interested in human-physical systems and landscape processes at a range of timescales.

 My Teaching